-The Hubble Legacy Archive (HLA) is a new project designed to enhance science from the Hubble Space Telescope by augmenting the HST Data Archive and by providing advanced browsing capabilities.
+The Hubble Legacy Archive (HLA) is a project designed to enhance science from the Hubble Space Telescope by augmenting the HST Data Archive and by providing advanced browsing capabilities.
 It is a joint project of the Space Telescope Science Institute, the European Coordinating Facility, and the Canadian Astronomy Data Centre.
 The primary enhancements are:

-- the data are online, hence available for immediate access, - a footprint service makes it easier to browse and download images, - more extensive "composite images" (e.g., stacked, color, mosaics) are being developed, - the absolute astrometry has been improved from 1 2 arcsec to ~ 0.3 arcsec, - source lists are available for many fields, - NICMOS grism extractions are being produced by ST-ECF.
+- All advanced data products are immediately available online for viewing searching, and downloading, - a footprint service makes it easier to browse and download images, - combined images and prototype mosaics are available, - for many images, the absolute astrometry has been improved from 1 2 arcsec to ~ 0.3 arcsec, - source lists are available for ACS and WFPC2 observations, - NICMOS and ACS grism extractions have been produced by ST-ECF, - an interface is provided to many user-provided High Level Science Products.